 Bt (Bacillus thuringiensis) is another natural way to try to kill the grubs.
 Bt is a naturally occurring soil bacteria that eats Japanese Beetle grubs before they can develop into beetles.

-5.Beetle Traps – You can also try to trap them during the time they are emerging.
+5.Beetle Traps – You can also try to trap them during the time they are emerging but there is some debate if this just attracts more of them to your yard.
 Adults usually emerge between early June and late August.
 Also, do not place the traps near your favorite trees and garden.
 The USDA recommends putting them at the border of your property and throughout the community.
 You may have to get your neighbors in on the trapping!

 Here is another great resource from the USDA on Japanese Beetles, their life cycle, plants that are not susceptible to damage and ones that are, and much more!
 USDA Japanese Beetle Handbook (pdf)